AT2019cmw: A highly luminous, cooling featureless TDE candidate from the disruption of a high mass star in an early-type galaxy: Physical origin scenarios for AT2019cmw

 \subsection{Peculiar AGN flare}

-As we state in Section~\ref{sec:Characteristics}, Section~\ref{sec:Colours} and Section~\ref{sec:Host}, AT2019cmw's blue UV colour at peak, featureless spectra, NEOWISE nonvariability and its host's galaxy-like WISE colours are evidence against it being the result of an AGN flare.
+As we state in Section~\ref{sec:Characteristics}, Section~\ref{sec:Colours} and Section~\ref{sec:Host}, AT2019cmw's blue UV colour at peak, featureless spectra, as well as the source location's NEOWISE nonvariability and host SED consistent with a normal non-active galaxy \citep{yao_tidal_2023} are evidence against it being the result of an AGN flare.
 However, due to its nuclear location and high luminosity compared with the majority of previously discovered TDEs and SNe to date, we consider this possibility.

 Quasars, for example, have been observed at luminosities significantly higher than AT2019cmw at peak from low to high redshifts \citep{shen_bolometric_2020}.
-However, as can be seen in the composite spectrum from \citet{francis_high_1991}, quasars show a combination of broad and narrow emission lines in their spectra.
+However, as can be seen in the composite spectrum from \citet{vanden_berk_composite_2001} shown in Figure~\ref{fig:Spectra_cmw}, quasars show a combination of broad and narrow emission lines in their spectra.
 This is unlike our spectral sequence seen in Figure~\ref{fig:Spectra_cmw}, which remains a featureless continuum for its entire evolution.
-Our spectra are also unlike those of previously observed Seyfert galaxy nuclei, which also appear to show characteristic emission features \citep{mullaney_optical_2008}.
+Our spectra are also unlike those of previously observed Seyfert galaxy nuclei, which also show characteristic emission features \citep{mullaney_optical_2008}.

 Blazars however have been seen to display predominantly featureless continua in the optical \citep{dupuy_optical_1969,stickel_complete_1991,goldoni_optical_2021}, and are also preferentially seen in massive early type host galaxies \citep{urry_hubble_2000}.
 However, in the optical their SEDs are dominated by synchrotron emission and appear as a power-law continuum \citep{fiorucci_continuum_2004,ghisellini_transition_2011}, rather than the blackbody SEDs which we observe for AT2019cmw as highlighted in Figure~\ref{fig:SEDs}.